-• This type of charging mostly takes place in domestic settings like home, when the vehicles are parked at the garage or at a parking lot, which is mainly during the evening and overnight.

-• Slow charging could also occur near office buildings, at small and medium enterprises (SMEs) or at the parking lot of a large company during the day.
+- This type of charging mostly takes place in domestic settings like home, when the vehicles are parked at the garage or at a parking lot, which is mainly during the evening and overnight. - Slow charging could also occur near office buildings, at small and medium enterprises (SMEs) or at the parking lot of a large company during the day.

-Generally, no special equipment must be installed for charging these type of vehicles, since the vehicles can be plugged into a standard electric outlet [42].
-However the installation of a wallbox at home can be recommended for safety reasons.
-These wallboxes are needed to avoid situations where the standard electricity outlets get burned.
-This wallbox entails a larger investment cost.
+Generally, no special equipment must be installed for charging these types of vehicles, since the vehicles can be plugged into a standard electric outlet [45].
+However the installation of a wall box at home can be recommended for safety reasons.
+These wall boxes are needed to avoid situations where the standard electricity outlets get burned.
+This wall box entails a larger investment cost.